NCAS-CMS/canari/docs/suite-description.md

 ### recon
 ## Cycling suite tasks
 ### xml-fix
-Sets the path for output of atmosphere and ocean data in the xml files
+Sets the path for output of atmosphere and ocean data in the xml files.
+Model ouput is direcred the suite cycle directory.
 ### coupled
 ### postproc
 ### create_frames\<region\>
 ### modify_netcdf_metada
+Adds metadata to netcdf files
 ### storm_analysis
 ### pptransfer
 ### monitor